xsoftqa/DataEngineeringProject/README.md

 ![image](https://github.com/xsoftqa/DataEngineeringProject/assets/69432871/6314bba3-4b24-48e3-b57f-81f6e46e8bd0)

+**Data Quality Assessment:**

+    **Data Overview:**

+        We check for missing values, duplicate records, and outliers.

+    S**tatistical Analysis:**

+        Intension was to perform basic statistical analyses (mean, median, standard deviation) on relevant columns to identify trends and potential issues.

+    D**ata Visualization:**

+        The intension was to create visualizations (e.g., histograms, box plots) to understand the distribution of key variables.

+    **Correlation Analysis:**

+        Explore correlations between variables to identify relationships.

+   **Domain Knowledge:**

+        Leverage any domain knowledge to identify anomalies or unexpected patterns.

+**Data Transformation Models used:**

+    **Pre-processing:**
+        Address missing values and outliers appropriately.
+        Convert categorical variables to numerical format (one-hot encoding, label encoding).
+        Normalize or scale numerical features if necessary.

+    **Feature Engineering:**
+        Create new features that might enhance model performance.

+    **Model Selection:**
+        Choose appropriate models for the task (regression, time series analysis, etc.).

 **Final Result**

 Since the RDS was unavailable to complete the final results, going forward one can use local database and use Tableau to generate the final results using the clean data from the batch processing.

+**Model Evaluation:**

+        Evaluate the performance of your models using relevant metrics (RMSE for regression, accuracy for classification, etc.).

+**Documentation:**

+        Clearly document the entire process, including data cleaning, transformations, and model training.

 **Pipeline Steps:**